 Adamski Builders LLC uses schedule 40 pvc pipe on all their radon mitigation system installations.
 Schedule 20 pipe is not approved for above grade applications.
-It is thinner than schedule 40 pipe.
+It is approximately half the thickness of schedule 40 pipe.
 The schedule 40 pipe has a thicker wall which is more durable, it also helps reduce noise levels created by air moving through the pipe.

 What to look for in a radon mitigation provider. and

 Information you should know:

 Adamski Builders LLC does advanced diagnostics to properly design mitigation system, properly size vent pipe, and installation of correct fan size.
 Oversized radon mitigation fans draw not just soil gas from the ground but also indoor air from the house through cracks and pores in concrete.
 Causing higher energy costs to heat and cool the home.
 And possibly causing back drafting of appliances and carbon monoxide issues.
 Some companies say they do advanced diagnostics.
 They are not doing advanced diagnostics if their installing the same oversized fan for every project.

 Please Note: EPA-issued Radon Measurement (RMP) and Radon Mitigation (RCP) photo-identification cards, ANY item with EPA's logo or name, listing letters and identification numbers have not been valid since EPA closed its proficiency program in October 1998.